The JRSR Aims and Scope

 Our editorial policy is consistent with the principles of editorial independence presented by the World Association of Medical Editors (WAME)

-1.5.
-Ethical Considerations The journal is a member of the Committee on Publication Ethics (COPE).
+The journal is a member of the Committee on Publication Ethics (COPE).
 COPE’s flowcharts and guidelines are approached in confronting any ethical misbehavior.
-The Journal also follows the guidelines mentioned in the Uniform Requirements for Manuscript Submitted to Biomedical Journals (http://www.icmje.org/#privacy).
-The research that involves human beings (or animals) must adhere to the principles of the Declaration of Helsinki. (http://www.wma.net/en/30publications/10policies/b3/index.html).
+The Journal also follows the guidelines mentioned in the Uniform Requirements for Manuscript Submitted to Biomedical Journals (https://www.icmje.org/icmje-recommendations.pdf).

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.